Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

 For every goal listed, create a tangible measurement.
 Remember SMART goals?

 Answering this question moves you from “we want to have a great board retreat” to specific, quantifiable outcomes.
 What are measurable results?
 Stuff you can measure.
 You can’t measure “a great board retreat.”
-You can measure a retreat that identified six innovative program improvements ideas and left the board with a plan of action.
+You can measure a retreat that identified six innovative program improvement ideas and left the board with a plan of action.

 What value will the board retreat provide?